Catalyst Health Ventures

 Series A in 2008

 Allegro Diagnostics, founded in 2006 by Dr. Jerome Brody and Dr. Avrum Spira, is a molecular diagnostics company based in Maynard, Massachusetts.
-The company specializes in the development and commercialization of genomic tests aimed at diagnosing, staging, and guiding the treatment of lung cancer and other lung diseases.
-Allegro's molecular testing platform employs a genomic biomarker to assess changes in gene expression in the airway's epithelial cells, allowing for the early detection of lung cancer, particularly in current and former smokers.
-This innovative approach provides healthcare providers with essential diagnostic information, facilitating quicker diagnosis and treatment decisions for patients.
+The firm specializes in the development and commercialization of advanced genomic tests aimed at diagnosing, staging, and guiding treatment for lung cancer and other lung diseases.
+Utilizing a proprietary molecular testing platform, Allegro analyzes specific changes in gene expression within airway epithelial cells to detect early signs of lung cancer, particularly in current and former smokers.
+This innovative approach provides healthcare professionals with essential diagnostic information, facilitating quicker diagnosis and more effective treatment options for patients.

 Vortex Medical